9

 Margarita Berezyanskaya

-The power and versatility of the HTML block is enabled when HTML code is entered into this block after clicking the Edit HTML source tool.
+The power and versatility of the Text block is enabled when HTML code is entered into this block after choosing the Source code tool.

 Entering HTML code is not as difficult as it seems.
-There are many web and social media sites that provide readily-available HTML codes which can be copy-pasted into HTML blocks to create widgets that will display, for example, a YouTube video, a dictionary, an X feed (formerly Twitter), a photo slide show, a clock, a Voki talking avatar with a custom message, etc. There are multiple possibilities using this feature.
+There are many web and social media sites that provide readily-available HTML codes which can be copy-pasted into HTML blocks to create widgets that will display, for example, a YouTube video, a dictionary, a photo slide show, a clock, a Padlet board with a custom message, etc. There are multiple possibilities using this feature.

 Exemplar